ronawho/distributed-lsb/README.md

 # distributed-lsb

-This repository contains code for doing a distributed least-significant-bit-first (LSB) radix sort in several programming frameworks and languages.
+This repository contains code for doing a distributed parallel least-significant-bit-first (LSB) radix sort in several programming frameworks and languages.